 Solar energy is also used in the production of solar electricity and is anticipated to become the world's largest source of electricity by 2050.

-Solar energy plays a part in the revolution of architecture and urban planning, modern buildings are designed to maximise light and warmth.
+Solar energy plays a part in the revolution of architecture and urban planning, modern buildings are designed to maximize light and warmth.

-In agriculture and horticulture, techniques such as timed planting cycles, tailored row orientation, staggered heights between rows and the mixing of plant varieties are used to optimise the capture of sunlight.
+In agriculture and horticulture, techniques such as timed planting cycles, tailored row orientation, staggered heights between rows and the mixing of plant varieties are used to optimize the capture of sunlight.

 In low-income countries, charcoal and firewood are the major sources of fuel which leads to deforestation.
 Solar energy is a sustainable alternative for such communities by providing them with an alternative for their household fuel needs.

 Solar energy is a stable source of electricity.
 Once you have a solar system set up, you will no longer be affected by power cut-outs.
 All you need is a good solar panel in Tanzania coupled with a solar generator.
 Raise in utility charges will also not be one of your worries.

 Solar power is not only sustainable, but it is also renewable.
 This means that once you install a solar system, you will never run out of energy because, well, the sun never runs out.
 All you need to do is hire a company that understands how to install a solar system

 According to National Geographic, Every hour the sun beams more energy onto Earth than it needs to satisfy global energy needs for an entire year.